trailofbits/fickling/README.md

 ## Installation

 Fickling has been tested on Python 3.8 through Python 3.11 and has very few dependencies.
-It can be installed through pip:
+Both the library and command line utility can be installed through pip:

 ```bash
 python -m pip install fickling
 ```

-This installs both the library and the command line utility.

 ## Usage

-Fickling is available as a CLI and a Python API.
+Fickling is available as a CLI and Python API.

 ### CLI